ribamarsantos/dotfiles/README.md

 First of all, this will run [dotbot](https://github.com/anishathalye/dotbot) based on [this configuration](https://github.com/eduardomoroni/dotfiles/blob/master/install.conf.yaml).
 This will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`.

-Customizations can be done by following (zsh-quickstart-kit customizations)[https://github.com/unixorn/zsh-quickstart-kit#customizations] or following (components customization)[https://github.com/eduardomoroni/dotFiles#components]
+Customizations can be done by following [zsh-quickstart-kit customizations](https://github.com/unixorn/zsh-quickstart-kit#customizations) or following [components customization](https://github.com/eduardomoroni/dotFiles#components)

-The main folder you'll want to take a look at is (./zshrc.d/)[https://github.com/eduardomoroni/dotfiles/tree/master/.zshrc.d], which sets up a few configuration that'll be different on your particular machine.
+The main folder you'll want to take a look at is [./zshrc.d](https://github.com/eduardomoroni/dotfiles/tree/master/.zshrc.d), which sets up a few configuration that'll be different on your particular machine.

 ## topical